Redbridge has one of the most advanced Council CCTV systems in the country, helping to keep residents and visitors safe.

 - the Borough’s housing estates (The Orchard Estate, Tiptree, Buckthorne House, Larchwood House and Fernways)

-We also connect into the CCTV systems at Ilford Station, The Exchange Shopping Centre and TfL cameras across the Borough.
+We also connect into the CCTV systems at Ilford Station and TfL cameras across the Borough.

 We can send our live images to Ilford Police Station and Police Central Command in Bow.